Velotales/github-pr-analysis/README.md

 ## 🛠 Tools Included

-### 1. `analyze_org_repos.py` - Main Analysis Script
+### 1. `analyze_repos.py` - Main Analysis Script
-The comprehensive tool that discovers and analyzes all repositories in an organization.
+The comprehensive tool that discovers and analyzes all repositories for an organization or user.

 **Key Features:**
 - Discovers all repositories you have access to (private and public)